DylanGnatz/Dali-Artist-Social-App/README.md

 The generated code coverage report can be found in `/coverage/index.html`

-To see individual coverages for rspec and cucumber:
+To see individual coverages for rspec and cucumber, please delete the coverage folder before:

 ```
 $ rm -r coverage